 Similar to last year’s review, I have two favourite books that I am happy to recommend.

 The Sleuth Investor by Avner Mandelman

 The book made a significant impact on me as it made me think more about moving away from mostly desk research to the real-life due diligence of potential investment opportunities.
-It was written by a practising money manager and has quite a few helpful case studies.
+It was written by a practising money manager and has several helpful case studies.
 While some of the methods shared by the author may look odd, don’t be put off by them.
 The guiding principle is super important, in my view.

 The book resonates with the idea widely popularised by the legendary Peter Lynch on observing shopping malls, new products, children’s favourite toys and so on.
 A similar idea was discussed earlier by Phil Fisher in his classic book ‘Common Stocks and Uncommon Profits’ when he described his ‘scuttlebutt’ approach.

-Unlike these books, however, The Sleuth Investor puts a special emphasis on analysing B2B companies.
+Unlike these books, however, The Sleuth Investor puts a particular emphasis on analysing B2B companies.
 The book illustrates the nuances of purchase processes at corporate clients who may have three different groups involved in the purchase (1.
 Those who recommend to send checks - product users and vetters; 2.
 People with the power to decide that checks be sent - decision makers; 3.
 Those who actually send the checks—paymasters).
 It also provides more tools for undertaking the actual due diligence and adds other new perspectives.

 After reading the book, I started to dig much deeper when analysing a potential investment opportunity.
-Even if it is only meeting someone who may have worked in a company or a sector, there is still a lot to learn from them.
+Even if it is only meeting someone who may have worked in a company or a sector, there is still much to learn from them.
 As a minimum, it will help you make fewer mistakes.